Approximated-Inc/phoenix-custom-domains-example/README.md

 ## The basics of this example

-This example app is mostly just a default Phoenix 1.7 app, with a couple of generated contexts for blogs and blog_posts and a few minor changes to those.
+This example app is mostly just a default Phoenix 1.7 app:
+- It uses phx.gen.auth
+- Generated context/schema/LV for Blogs and blog_posts with a few minor changes that don't really matter for learning about custom domains.

+For links to the files related directly to implementing custom domains, see the Files to Check Out section at the bottom of this readme.

 A blog in this app has:
 - A string field for name
 - A string field for custom domain
 - A belongs_to assoc for a user
 - A has_many assoc for blog_posts
+- The standard CRUD liveviews to with a few modifications just for presentation

+A blog post in this app has:
+- A string field for title
+- A text field for content
+- A belongs_to for user
+- A belongs_to for blog
 - The standard CRUD liveviews to with a few modifications just for presentation

 ## Handling Custom Domains